artilatw/docs/matrix772/Using LTE-4G miniPCIe Module.md

 # Using LTE miniPCIe Module

-The PAC-6070 comes with a miniPCIe slot which supports SIMCom LTE module.
+The Matrix-772 comes with a miniPCIe slot which supports SIMCom LTE module.

 ## Using SIMCom SIM7600E

+### Update the Kernel
+Extract vmlinuz-6.6.zip to `/boot`.
+`reboot` - reboot the Matrix-772 to activate the new kernel.

-### Driver Installation
+### Utility Installation
-- `apt install -y kernel-module-option`
-- `apt install -y kernel-module-qmi-wwan`
-- `apt install -y kernel-module-cdc-wdm`
-- `apt install -y kernel-module-usbnet`
 - `apt install -y udhcpc`
-- `reboot` - reboot the PAC-6070 to activate the driver

 ### Get an IP Address via DHCP
 - `echo Y > /sys/class/net/wwan0/qmi/raw_ip` - set the raw IP mode